-Before the earthquake, the children of Hands Together to Defend the Children (HTDC) Orphanage lived comfortably in a large house.
+Before the earthquake, the children of the Hands Together to Defend the Children (HTDC) Orphanage lived comfortably in a large house.
 The earthquake destroyed their home, killed the pastor who had supported the kids, and robbed the orphanage's supporters of their livelihoods.

 Our first priority was to find appropriate housing.
-In the summer of 2010, with the help of a group of US students, we raised the first €4,813 (£3,886, $6,000) to rent a house for the orphanage for two years.
-The project grew from there with the help of more than 100 volunteers and almost 1,000 donors.
+In the summer of 2010, with the help of a group of US students, we raised $6,000 to rent a house for the orphanage for two years.
+The project grew from there with the help of more than 100 volunteers and over 2,200 donors to date.

 Since those early days, we've been able to provide the children of the orphanage with nutritious food, health care, education, and enriching activities like art and English classes.
 You can meet a few of the children here.

-Today, more than four years after the earthquake, our focus is on helping HTDC become self-sufficient.
-It costs €2,772 (£2,320, $3,736) a month to meet the children's needs, and our funding is rapidly running out.
-This means that it’s essential that we invest in the orphanage’s ability to earn its own money and cut down on costs.
+Today, more than six years after the earthquake, our focus is on helping HTDC become self-sufficient.
+It costs £1,441 ($1,789) a month to meet the children's needs, and we know we can't rely on our donors generosity forever.
+So, it’s essential that we invest in the orphanage’s ability to earn its own money and cut down on costs.

 We'll soon be helping to buy the orphanage a vehicle that it can rent out to earn an income.
 However, some ongoing support will still be needed to meet the children’s needs, and we're also aiming to raise $7,000 to pay the orphanage's rent for 2017.